Step by Step

 - Journalism: News Writing

-8. Finalize your DP draft and write your Degree Program Rationale essay.
+8. Write your Degree Program Rationale essay.

-- BME rationale example with comments
+- BME rationale example with comments, BS degree

 - Writing Your Degree Program Rationale booklet with cartoons